itsKarad/k8s-mysql-tomcat/README.md

 # README
 ## Purpose
-Using Kubernetes to connect a simple Spring Boot application to MySQL services.
+Using Kubernetes to connect a simple Spring Boot application to MySQL.
 ## Local setup
 Run these commands in order.